-Toyota to ask for lower jury award, new trial in fatal crash
+Toyota seeks lower jury award, new trial in fatal crash

 Minneapolis — A federal judge will hear arguments on whether Toyota Motor Corp. should be granted a new trial or pay less than the $11 million awarded to plaintiffs in a fatal crash in Minnesota.